awesome-selfhosted/awesome-selfhosted/README.md

 _Mailing lists servers._

+  * [Dada Mail](http://dadamailproject.com/) - A web-based list management system that can be used for announcement lists and/or discussion lists.
+(Also has a "Pro" version which allows for more/larger mailing lists and branding removal.) ([Source Code](https://github.com/justingit/dada-mail)) `GPLv2` `Perl`
   * [Mailman](https://www.gnu.org/software/mailman/) - The Gnu mailing list server. `GPL` `Python`
   * [Sympa](https://www.sympa.org/) - A mailing list manager. `GPLv2` `Perl`